unepwcmc/ProtectedPlanet/docs/installation.md

 Some data is static and requires seeding if you're starting from an empty database.
 For example, the Country and Sub Location list.
-If you ran `rake db:setup` as above, you do not need to do anything else.
+If you ran `rake db:setup` as above, you do not need to seed anything.

 You can seed manually with: